eahefnawy/buffer-js/README.md

   console.log(body);
 };

-// Check Buffer API docs to pass the right parameters
+// Check the Buffer API docs to pass the right parameters
 // based on the method you're calling var params = {
   ...